Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-Another useful representation of the string field is the position space, or {\it Schr\"{o}dinger representation}.
+The above summarizes most of what we need to know about the Fock space expansion.
+We now turn to a different representation of the string field: the {\it Schr\"{o}dinger representation}.
 In quantum mechanics, the wavefunction is derived by contracting $|\psi(t)\rangle$ with a position eigenstate.
-We can do a similar thing for the string field, contracting with an eigenstate of the position of the string.
-For definiteness we concentrate on a factor of the BCFT corresponding to free bosons subject to Neumann boundary conditions.
-The Dirichlet case is similar, and even the dependence on ghosts can be described through the ``position" of formal Grassmann odd variables.
-Consider the mode expansion
+We can do a similar thing for the string field, contracting with an eigenstate of the curve of the string.
+The result is a {\it Schr{\"o}dinger functional} of a curve in spacetime.
+This representation can be defined for any free boson $\BCFT$.
+Even the dependence on ghosts can be described through a ``curve" of formal Grassmann odd variables.
+But for simplicity we consider the dependence of the string field on a single spacelike free boson $X(z,\overline{z})$ subject to Neumann boundary conditions.
+We wish to obtain a functional of the eigenvalues of $X(z,\overline{z})$ at $|z|=1$ (corresponding to $t=0$ in radial quantization).
+From \eq{Xmumode} we obtain a mode expansion